Fluxus: Use of shock

 Nam June Paik and his peers in the Fluxus art movement thoroughly understood the impact and importance of shock on the viewer.
 Fluxus artists believed that shock not only makes the viewer question their own reasoning, but is a means to awaken the viewer, "...from a perceptive lethargy furthered by habit."
 Paik himself described the shock factor in his Fluxus work: "People who come to my concerts or see my objects need to be transferred into another state of consciousness.
 They have to be high.
 And in order to put them into this state of highness, a little shock is required...
 Anyone who came to my exhibition saw the head and was high."
 Paik's "head" was that of a real cow displayed at the entrance to his exhibition, Exposition of Music—Electronic Television, located in the Galerie Parnass, Wuppertal, Germany in 1963.

 Artistic philosophies

 Fluxus is similar in spirit to the earlier art movement of Dada, emphasizing the concept of anti-art and taking jabs at the seriousness of modern art.
 Fluxus artists used their minimal performances to highlight their perceived connections between everyday objects and art, similarly to Duchamp in pieces such as Fountain.
 Fluxus art was often presented in "events", which Fluxus member George Brecht defined as "the smallest unit of a situation."
 The events consisted of a minimal instruction, opening the events to accidents and other unintended effects.
 Also contributing to the randomness of events was the integration of audience members into the performances, realizing Duchamp's notion of the viewer completing the art work.

-The Fluxus artistic philosophy has been defined as a synthesis of three key factors that define the majority of Fluxus work: